hertzsprung/cutcell-advection/src/slant-cell-advection/notes.md

 Problem/Intro
 =============
-Cut cell grids result give rise to small cell problem Various approaches to alleviate the problem
+Cut cell grids result give rise to small cell problem Various approaches to alleviate the problem including cell merging, thin walls and implicit techniques What are the pros and cons of these techniques?
-- Jebens semi-implicit
-- Steppeler thin walls
-- Yamazaki&Satomura cell merging
-What are the pros and cons of these techniques?

 What are the potential advantages of our technique?